section-engineering-education/engineering-education/content/articles/face-recognition-using-principal-component-analysis-in-matlab/index.md

 ![identified image](/engineering-education/face-recognition-using-principal-component-analysis-in-matlab/image1.png)

 ### Conclusion
-Matlab provides a toolbox for easy recognition of different faces.
+Matlab provides a suitable toolbox for easy recognition of different faces.
 This is possible by the use of various machine learning algorithms.

-This makes it a suitable tool for this purpose.
-Apart from this, Matlab has numerously in-built functions that make all the activities easy to carry out.
-The training and testing process is easily done using the in-built functions and the various algorithms.
+Apart from this, Matlab has numerous in-built functions that make all the activities (training and testing process) easy to carry out.

+Happy coding!

 ---
 Peer Review Contributions by: [Peter Kayere](/engineering-education/authors/peter-kayere/)